nicholejmurphy/Capstone_TravelBuddy/README.md

 ### Installation

-> You will need an API access key from the APIs listed above to gain full functioanlity access
+> You will need an API access key from the APIs listed above to gain full functionality access

 If you prefer to deploy manually, follow these steps: